warp-contracts/gateway/README.md

 ### Reasoning

 SmartWeave is an Arweave-based protocol for lazy-evaluated smart contracts.
-Each interaction with contract is saved as a separate Arweave transaction.
+Each interaction with a contract is saved as a separate Arweave transaction.
 In order to evaluate the contract state, all of its interactions must be loaded first.

+(How about adding 1-2 sentences emphasizing the need for a dedicated gateway.
+In the case of typical content getting a duplicated or orphaned transaction is not a severe issue, while any inconsistency could be extremely harmful to smart contracts leading to a potential financial loss due to the corrupted state of token contracts).

-The current available solution ("general-purpose" Arweave gateway) has some flaws:
+The current solution ("general-purpose" Arweave gateway) has some flaws:

 1. **It is slow**
 The interactions can be loaded using the GQL endpoint, which can return only 100 interactions in a single batch/query.
 At the time of writing, each query takes from ~300ms to ~5 seconds.
-For our "loot" contract (that has 9821 interactions) it means that loading all the contract interactions takes around 1 minute.
+For our ["loot" contract - please add link] (that has 9821 interactions) it means that loading all the interactions takes around 1 minute.
    There are contracts with much more interactions - the biggest one has over 280K interactions - loading all the interactions for this contract takes ~3 hours.
-This clearly shows that current solution scales poorly and is a first big obstacle for a wider SmartWeave contracts adoption.
+This clearly shows that the current solution scales poorly and is a big obstacle for a wider SmartWeave contracts adoption.

 2. **Orphaned transactions**
 The Arweave gateway GQL endpoint tends to return orphaned transactions - i.e. such transactions, that are not part of